 Stephen Engelberg, Editor-in-Chief

 Stephen Engelberg was the founding managing editor of ProPublica from 2008–2012, and became editor-in-chief on January 1, 2013.
 He came to ProPublica from The Oregonian in Portland, where he had been a managing editor since 2002.
 Before joining The Oregonian, Mr. Engelberg worked for The New York Times for 18 years, including stints in Washington, D.C., and Warsaw, Poland, as well as in New York.
-He is a member of the Pulitzer Prize Board and of the Board of Directors of the American Society of News Editors.
+He is a member of the Pulitzer Prize Board.

 Richard Tofel, President